 Rome was not built in a day; and Romulus had to start somewhere.
 Set relevant goals and see the organization get closer and closer to that vision of workplace bliss you've been nurturing.

 Pie in the sky visions are great, but SMART goals are built to be accountable.
 Without the element of time, the possibility that you'll reach your goal is ever present.
 When you set a goal that's specific, measurable, achievable, relevant and has a deadline, you'll know if you made it or not.

 Saying "we want to increase employee engagement from 75% to 80%" is specific, measurable, achievable, and relevant.
 Make this goal time-bound, when you say, "We want to increase employee engagement from 75% to 80% in 12 months."
 Now, you have a SMART goal.

 It's powerful to know what your employees think!
 You can identify problems like poor supervision, communication breakdown, and mounting plans to leave your company before expensive turnover affects your business.

-When you’re ready to learn more about employee survey timelines, process and pricing - AND talk about your survey SMART goal - schedule a time to meet with one of our employer coaches.
+When you’re ready to learn more about employee survey timelines, process and pricing - AND talk about your survey SMART goal - schedule a time to meet with one of our survey experts.
 We'll get all your questions answered.